Aligning Distributionally Robust Optimization with Practical Deep Learning Needs: Experiments

 \subsection{Split Learning}

 In this section, we compare \texttt{ALSO} with baselines in the Split Learning task \citep{vepakomma2018split}.
-The idea behind split learning is to train a shared encoder across multiple tasks distributed over different workers, while maintaining independent heads for each task’s predictions \citep{thapa2021advancements}.
-This approach enables collaborative training without sharing raw data, enhancing privacy, and reduces computational and communication overhead, making it suitable for low-resource or budget-constrained settings \citep{kim2020multiple}.
-We use the ResNet-18 architecture \citep{he2016deep} without pretrained weights and simulate a situation in which a new worker joins the training process on the Flowers102 dataset \citep{nilsback2008automated} after it has already started on the Food101 dataset \citep{food101} in order to investigate how this late joining affects the ability to obtain good model accuracy.
-To enhance the performance of the worker that joins the training process at a later stage, we assign class-specific weights for both datasets and then perform training with \texttt{ALSO}.
-We compare \texttt{ALSO} optimizer and DRO baselines by measuring Accuracy@5 (see Figure \ref{fig:split_learning}) on both datasets.
+The idea of split learning is to train a shared encoder across multiple tasks distributed over different workers, while maintaining independent heads for each task’s predictions \citep{thapa2021advancements, kim2020multiple}.
+We use the ResNet-18 \citep{he2016deep} without pretrained weights and simulate a scenario where a new worker joins the training process with the Flowers102 dataset \citep{nilsback2008automated}, while training is already started on the Food101 dataset \citep{food101}.
+To enhance the performance of the worker that joins the training process at a later stage, we assign class-specific weights for both datasets.
+We compare \texttt{ALSO} optimizer and baselines by measuring Accuracy@5 on both datasets (see Figure \ref{fig:split_learning}).
 The results show that \texttt{ALSO} outperforms all other methods in terms of faster and more stable convergence, as well as better final metrics.
 Additional details are provided in Appendix \ref{appendix:split_learning}.